Atticus29/pcc_biology_112/README.md

    - Student is present but does not participate fully: -25%
    - Student does not clean up after themselves or their group: -25%
  - If you do not attend a lab, you cannot receive credit for that lab’s postlab assignment (i.e., you must complete a lab to get credit for the homework).

+_Quizzes_
+ - There are seven weekly quizzes (starting from week 2).
+Each quiz take place first thing on **Wednesday** lab, **except for week 2's quiz, which will be on Monday because of the July 4 holiday**.
+ - Each quiz is worth 20 points.
+Your lowest quiz score is dropped.
+ - Quizzes are given during the first 10 to 15 minutes of class.
+If you are late, you have only the time remaining to complete the quiz.
+Students must take the quiz during the scheduled quiz time - **there are no early or make up quizzes**.
+ - The material covered in the previous lab(s) will be tested on the quiz.
+Each quiz's content will resume where the last quiz's coverage ended.
+In addition, there may be a few questions about measurements and/or the metric system.
+ - These quizzes are challenging!
+This is how we assess your understanding of the lab material.
+The questions in the lab, the practice questions, and the homework assignment can help you prepare for the quiz.

 _Microworlds_
  - In BI 112, we want you to master the use and care of the microscope.
 We expect you to learn how to find and focus on objects in the microscope field of view, to record details of the sample preparation, to draw the sample, take notes about the sample, and to estimate its size.